ta10101/BroNode/README.md

-# Trailblazer: DIY Holochain Edge Nodes
+# Edge Node

-This repo contains the tooling needed to deploy and operate Holochain Edge Nodes and run hApps on them!
+This repo contains the tooling needed to deploy and operate Holochain Edge Nodes and run decentralized hApps on them!

 The tooling consists of: